FIRST YEAR STUDENTS

-- Become familiar with campus services (Office of Student Academic Success, Office of Accessibility (OOA), Career Center, Counseling Center (CC), Office of Multicultural Development (OMD), etc.
+- Become familiar with campus services (Office of Accessibility (OOA), Career Services, Counseling Center (CC), Office of Multicultural Development (OMD), etc.

 - Learn what future employers expect of their employees and adopt a level of academic integrity that will provide a foundation of ethical behavior in the career arena.

 - Discover/assess skills, values, talents, strengths, and weaknesses.